Shaw Cancer Center

-After earning her medical degree from Dartmouth/Brown University Medical School, Dr. Hardenbergh completed both an internship at St. Joseph Hospital in Denver and residency at Harvard Medical School's Joint Center for Radiation Therapy.
-Upon completion of her residency, Dr. Hardenbergh received certification from the American Board of Radiology in 1996 with a recertification in 2006.
+After earning her medical degree from Dartmouth/Brown University Medical School, Dr. Hardenbergh completed both an internship at St. Joseph Hospital in Denver and residency at Harvard Medical School's teaching hospitals.
+Upon completion of her residency, Dr. Hardenbergh received certification from the American Board of Radiology in 1996 with a recertification in 2006 and 2016.

 In 1996, Dr. Hardenbergh moved to North Carolina to become a faculty member at Duke University, where her responsibilities included patient care, research and teaching.
 Dr. Hardenbergh's work at Duke brought her national recognition, including her participation in the award of two Duke University Medical Center (DUMC) Breast SPORE Pilot Project Awards and the Department of Defense Breast Cancer Research Award.
 Dr. Hardenbergh has authored over 45 peer reviewed medical journal articles in addition to dozens of editorials, reviews and abstracts.